flonatel/pipexec/README.md

 ### Basics ###
 When it comes to pipes in shells many tutorials introduce
 <code>stdin</code>, <code>stdout</code> and <code>stderr</code> which
-map to file descriptor 0, 1 and 2 respectively.
+map to file descriptors 0, 1 and 2 respectively.

 If you want to know how many times a line contains the word *bird* in chapter 1 and 2 of your text, you can use a command like: